 Give the gift of gratitude

 For many organizations, the end of the year means bonus time: the big payout as part of structured incentive programs or packages.
 However, and at a time where the economy looks perilous, this may be difficult to fulfil.
-82% of employees think it’s better to give someone praise than a gift.
-Take this opportunity to give your staff the gift of gratitude with personal tokens of thanks and recognition.
+A substantial 82% of employees think it’s better to give someone praise than a gift.
+Take this opportunity to indulge in a bit of employee recognition give your staff the gift of gratitude with personal tokens of thanks.

-Ask line managers to write a single sentence about each team member on a Christmas card; or, if you have the resource, consider an interactive version with a clickable present in an email.
+Ask line managers to write a single sentence about each team member on a festive card; or, if you have the resource, consider adding personalization via an interactive version with a clickable present in an email.
 If you do physical gifts for staff as standard, couple them with a personal note – it will prove far more effective at boosting morale and engagement.

 You’ll want everybody to end the year in a positive mindset.
 Given that we trust the word of our peers more than that of the organization, tapping into your employees for positive feedback is a sure win for this one.
 While this year had some definite lows, it may be worth sharing some memories of your culture’s positive moments and why the organization is a great one to work for.